Improving landscape for residential property investors: interest deductibility & bright-line rule changes

 Bright-line rule

 Another pivotal change is to the bright-line property rule.
 The bright-line rule is designed to ensure tax is paid on financial gains from property transactions within short timeframes.
 The coalition government has announced a reduction in the bright-line test period.
 Effective from 1 July 2024, the duration will be shortened from 10 years (five years for new builds) to just two years.
+The two year timeframe is calculated from the settlement date of the original purchase agreement to the date of the new sale and purchase agreement.

 This reduction aims to distinguish genuine investors from short-term traders seeking to exploit tax loopholes: discouraging speculative activity while encouraging long-term investment in the property market.